GetSetAbhi/software-engineer-questions/README.md

    not for validity or duplication testing (eg, two records may be identical but have different IDs).

-   **Answer 5**

-   I have created a maven project for this coding assignment.
-Name of the project is 'assignment'.
-   Please look for that project in this repo only

 The output of the program should list the IDs of each invalid or duplicate record, one per line.
 In the case of duplicates, mark both.